A social media app to bring long-distance friendships closer

 Heuristic Evaluation & Usability Tests

-While we were prototyping, we conducted one round of heuristics with other designers and developers, and two rounds of usability tests with people who long-distance friends.
+While we were prototyping, we conducted one round of heuristics with other designers and developers, and two rounds of usability tests with people who have long-distance friends.
 Based on their feedback and team discussion, changes to the interface were made for the final design.

 Visual & UI Guide

 Light, friendly, and heartfelt